OYIon/LiveSharp/README.md

 `Warning: LiveSharp couldn't find start method.`

 LiveSharp needs a starting point to initialize itself.
-For example, with Xamarin Forms it should be you App type constructor.
+For example, with Xamarin Forms it should be your App type constructor.
 But since you can have a different application structure, LiveSharp might not be able to resolve it automatically.

 To solve it, open `livesharp.rules` file in the project root folder and add a line like this: `@MyApp.App .ctor` Where `MyApp.App` is a full name of your Application type and `.ctor` is either a method name or a constructor identifier.